-- It's a new world, the largest personal referral network in history: FaceBook has 500 million users, half of them logging in daily. - Consumers use references & recommendations of friends: - o People want to know what others are doing, thinking; - o We value acceptance & personal connections; - o We know our friends' values and trust they won't respond like a paid shill; - We can easily approach friends for additional information or candid opinions; - Our friends understand their social standing & reputation will be damaged if they lie or mislead; - We can use our friends' experiences to ease our own purchase decision anxiety, as well as the learning curve after committing. - Users are generally younger & relatively affluent, employ social media & mobile devices to find services. - It's not marketing: it's engagement and dialogue. - Engagement keeps future dancers in touch until your next open house or class. - Cheap, easy way to keep in contact with lapsed dancers or dancers who have moved away: they may come back again if they have the opportunity. - Practically free of cost -but can be a time sink.
+- Consumers use references & recommendations of friends: - o People want to know what others are doing, thinking; - o We value acceptance & personal connections; - o We know our friends' values and trust they won't respond like a paid shill; - We ask friends for additional information or candid opinions; - o Friends understand their reputation will be damaged if they lie or mislead; - o We can use our friends' experiences to ease our own purchase decision anxiety, as well as the learning curve after committing. - Users are generally younger & relatively affluent, employ social media & mobile devices to find services. - It's not marketing: it's engagement and dialogue. - Engagement keeps future dancers in touch until your next open house or class. - Cheap, easy way to keep in contact with lapsed dancers or dancers who have moved away: they may come back again if they have the opportunity. - Practically free of cost -but can be a time sink.